School Chaplaincy - Supporting wellbeing in NSW schools

 School Chaplains are qualified individuals who are seeking to have an impact in the lives of young people helping them to thrive.

-Chaplains employed by Generate meet both the minimum qualifications as set out in either the National School Chaplaincy or the Student Wellbeing Support Programs, as well as the Generate minimum qualifications.
+Chaplains employed by Generate meet both the minimum qualifications as set out in either the National Student Wellbeing Program, as well as the SU Australia (Generate) requirements.

 School Chaplains are required to have as a minimum a Certificate IV in Youth Work or Pastoral Care (or designated equivalent).
 This qualification must include the following two subjects;